 - 5200 Geology.
 Display at least 15 rocks, minerals, and fossils collected during the current 4-H year.
 Exhibitor is limited to one exhibit box.
-Only those exhibiting at State Fair for the first time may enter this class. - 5201 Geology.
+Only who those who are 4-H age 7 or 8, or those who would potentially be exhibiting at State Fair for the first time may enter this class. - Geology.
 Display at least 30 different rocks, minerals, or fossils, at least 5 of each.
 Fifteen must be collected during the current 4-H year.
 Exhibitor is limited to one exhibit box.
-This class is open to those exhibiting either first or second time at State Fair. - 5202 Geology.
+This class is open to those who would potentially be exhibiting either their first or second time at State Fair. - Geology.
 Display at least 45 rocks, minerals, or fossils, at least 5 of each.
 Fifteen must be collected during the current 4-H year.
 Exhibit limited to two boxes.
-This class is open to those exhibiting either the third or fourth time at the State Fair.
+This class is open to those who would potentially be exhibiting either the third or fourth time at the State Fair.
 Identify the rocks as igneous, metamorphic or sedimentary.
-These rock types must be spelled out on labels or have a legible key. - 5203 Geology.
+These rock types must be spelled out on labels or have a legible key. - Geology.
 Display at least 60 rocks, minerals, or fossils, at least 5 of each.
 Fifteen must be collected during the current 4-H year.
 Exhibit limited to two boxes.
-This class is open to those exhibiting the fifth time or more at the State Fair.
+This class is open to those who would potentially be exhibiting their fifth time or more at the State Fair.
 Identify the rocks as igneous, metamorphic or sedimentary.
-These rock types must be spelled out on labels or have a legible key. - 5204 Geology Educational Exhibit: Exhibit relating to everyday living; or to a mineral test, a rock formation, geological history, species of a fossil, forms of one mineral, a variation of one kind of rock, archaeological artifacts, or Indian artifacts.
+These rock types must be spelled out on labels or have a legible key. - Geology Educational Exhibit: Exhibit relating to everyday living; or to a mineral test, a rock formation, geological history, species of a fossil, forms of one mineral, a variation of one kind of rock, archaeological artifacts, or Indian artifacts.
 Digital formats are accepted.
 Please make arrangements for the judge to view your exhibit and have a hard copy for display.
 Exhibit limited to 4 feet of table space.
-Care should be taken to use durable materials that will withstand State Fair conditions.
+Care should be taken to use durable materials that will withstand fair conditions.
 Exhibitor may show in the class regardless of number of times he or she has exhibited at State Fair or whether exhibitor has entries in classes 5200, 5201, 5202 or 5203.
-Exhibitor may also exhibit in lapidary class. - 5205 Mineralogy.
+Exhibitor may also exhibit in lapidary class. - Mineralogy.
 Display a minimum of 15 mineral specimens collected in Kansas, at least 5 of which have been collected during the current 4-H year.
 The minerals are to be grouped by mineral class (i.e.: Carbonates, Oxides, Silicates) and at least 3 classes must be represented.
-The member must use one standard display box (see #1).
-The specimens must be labeled with the number of the specimen, date collected, name of specimen, county where collected and chemical composition (ie: CaCO3 for calcite) if known. - 5206 Fossils.
+The member must use one standard display box (see #2).
+The specimens must be labeled with the number of the specimen, date collected, name of specimen, county where collected and chemical composition (ie: CaCO3 for calcite) if known. - Fossils.
 Display a minimum of 15 fossil specimens collected by the participant in Kansas, at least 5 of which have been collected during the current 4-H year.
-The fossils are to be grouped by Phylum and Class, and at least 3 phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.) The member must use one standard display box (see #1).
-The specimens must be labeled with the number of the specimen; date collected; county where collected; formation, member, or source; phylum, class, and genus or part; and geologic age (Cretaceous, Permian, Pennsylvanian, etc.) See #5 for additional fossil labeling expectations.
+The fossils are to be grouped by Phylum and Class, and at least 3 phyla must be represented (Brachiopoda, Chordata, Mollusca, etc.) The member must use one standard display box (see #2).
+The specimens must be labeled with the number of the specimen; date collected; county where collected; formation, member, or source; phylum, class, and genus or part; and geologic age (Cretaceous, Permian, Pennsylvanian, etc.) See #6 for additional fossil labeling expectations.